PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 ~~~~~~~~~~~~~

 The Mechanisms in the examples above all use PsyNeuLink `Functions`.
 However, as noted earlier, a Mechanism can be
-assigned any Ptyhon function, so long as it is compatible with the Mechanism's type.
+assigned any Python function, so long as it is compatible with the Mechanism's type.
 More specifically, its
 first argument must accept a variable that has the same shape as the Mechanism's variable.
 For most Mechanism types
 this can be specified in the **default_variable** argument of their constructors, so in practice this places little
 constraint on the type of functions that can be assigned.
 For example, the script below defines a function that
-returns the amplitude of a sinusoid with a specified frequency at a specified time, and then assignes this to a
+returns the amplitude of a sinusoid with a specified frequency at a specified time, and then assigns this to a
 `ProcessingMechanism`::

         >>> def my_sinusoidal_fct(input=[[0],[0]],